Lionel68/minimal-mistakes/_pages/research.md

 permalink: /research/
 ---

+#Research:

+My main research interest is in understanding the consequences of diversity loss and turnover on ecosystem functioning in managed landscape.
+The overall aim being to forecast future functioning rates in impoverished, fragmented and/ or increasingly homogeneous systems.

+To achieve this my work mainly turn around analyzing diverse chuncks of data, in other words I spend most of my (research) time sieving through R scripts.
+As a service to the lab I am co-organizing regular [coding club](https://github.com/lionel68/CodingClub_UGent) sessions to collectively exchange knowledge on coding and computing.
+My stat interest revolve around: hierarchical models, Bayesian data analysis, graphs and networks, dynamical equation systems.
+You may find more about this on my personal [website](https://lionel68.github.io).

+#Major topics

 ## Effect of plant diversity on arthropod communities and their functions

 In the Jena experiment I investigated the effect of plant diversity on arthropod communities and two functions mediated by arthropods: herbivory and predation.
 In other words, what is the effect of changing the number of plant species on insects, spiders and millipedes?
 And also, with these changes in insects, spiders and millipedes, what happens with herbivory and predation rates?
 The results showed that all arthropods groups were affected by changes in plant diversity, while herbivorous species were directly responding to plant diversity, carnivorous species were affected through changes in plant productivity.
 You may find a summary of the effect of plant diversity on arthropods in the Jena experiment in [this paper](http://www.sciencedirect.com/science/article/pii/S1439179117300920).